 speaker

 Roy Buchanan

-And thanks for taking the questions.
+Hey, thanks for taking the questions.
 I had a few on the program and the plan you submitted to DOD.
 I see that you have dose optimization in the slides.
-Anything you can say about the doses that you're going to look at higher or lower?
+Anything you can say about the doses that you're going to look at higher, lower?
 Do you still expect greater durability and a lower number of doses?
 And when do you expect to hear back from the DOD on that?

 speaker

 Hey, Roy.
 Thanks for the question.
-I think the best thing for us to do is hold off commenting on specifics regarding the trial until we actually have heard back from DOD on the contract.
-I have to have alignment on what the next clinical trial would look like.
-So we do expect to hear back from the DOD in the near term, possibly this year, really next year.
-But again, it's kind of up to them.
-So we're happy that we were able to continue the relationship with them and submit this updated contract and we'll be able to provide you more information when they respond.
+I think the best thing for us to do is hold off commenting on specifics regarding the trial until we actually have heard back from DOD on the contract and have alignment on what the next clinical trial would look like. um we do expect to hear back from the dot in the near term um possibly this year early next year but again it's kind of up to them so we're happy that we were able to continue the relationship with them and submit this updated contract and we'll be able to provide you more information when they respond okay perfect and then the um

+speaker